IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Enhancing Charm turned out to be alot stronger than it said it was and has been nerfed accordingly

--Normal Difficulty now only gives you 80% of the Expertise when rewarded, while expert mode gives the full ammount
+-Normal Difficulty now only gives you 80% of the Expertise when rewarded, while expert mode gives the full amount

 -Removed Draken's lines that talk about him being sorry to Val, because he's not anymore